When can we guarantee that some box contains more than one object, and how do we apply this to counting and existence arguments?

 State and apply the pigeonhole principle in counting and existence problems

 A focused answer to the HSC Maths Extension 1 dot point on the pigeonhole principle.
-The basic and generalised forms, identifying boxes and pigeons in a problem, and using the principle to prove existence statements, with worked examples.
+The basic and generalised forms, identifying boxes and pigeons in a problem, and using the principle to prove existence statements, with a stepped objects-into-boxes diagram and worked examples.

 Have a quick question?
 Jump to the Q&A page